The Role of Referrals in Immobility, Inequality, and Inefficiency in Labor Markets: Concluding Remarks

-We have shown how referrals can lead to inequality, inefficient production, and persistent differences across groups.
-We have also shown that there is a relationship between immobility, inequality, and inefficiency: concentrating referrals among one group decreases productivity and mobility, and increases inequality.
-However, we have also showed that the relationships between these are more subtle that one might superficially imagine, due to the lemons effect.
+As discussed by \cite{alfani2021}, inequality has tended to very high levels around the world and throughout history unless actively attacked by policies.
+We have shown one source of this inequality, and the resulting inefficiency and immobility, is the reliance of the labor market on referrals.
+Referral networks, together with naturally-occurring homophily, result in a concentration of job referrals among a privileged group, which, in turn, decreases productivity and mobility and increases inequality.

-As we have seen, immobility, inequality, and inefficiency can be counteracted by policies -- for instance, affirmative action policies -- that encourage hiring from the pool.
+As we have seen, this combination of immobility, inequality, and inefficiency can be counteracted by policies that take advantage of network effects---for instance, algorithmic fairness or affirmative action policies---that encourage hiring from the pool.
 These policies have long-run impacts even if enacted for short periods.
-We focused on whether the policy penalized the hiring of blues, or enhanced the hiring of greens; but there are many ways in which this can be done.
-For instance, requiring interviewing of qualified minorities for open positions as in many sports leagues for coaching positions, is a way to force firms to investigate workers from the pool.
-There are also other policies that have similar effects, for instance simply subsidizing internships of workers from the pool, or providing more information about non-referred workers, via various sorts of certification.
-In addition, even though full efficiency is not reached in the setting with firing, the ability to fire does improve overall productivity and reduce inequality; which provides insight into one advantage of flexible labor markets.
+There are also other policies that can have similar effects, for instance, simply subsidizing internships of workers from the pool or providing more information about non-referred workers via various sorts of certification.\footnote{Another policy is to directly counteract the homophily in networks by influencing network formation.
+Some of this occurs naturally (\cite{galeottim2014}), but can also be policy influenced, although that is much more challenging (e.g., see the discussion in \cite{jackson2021}).} In addition, even though full efficiency is not reached in the setting with firing, the ability to fire does improve overall productivity and reduce inequality; which provides insight into one advantage of flexible labor markets.
+All of these policies, by increasing current green employment and spreading referrals through the population, have similar long-term network effects.

+Although algorithmic fairness and affirmative action policies have been implemented (in some parts of the world), they are often done on a tiny scale.
+For instance, Ivy League universities still have more students from the top 1 percent of the income distribution than the bottom 50 percent \citep{chetty2020income}.
+Understanding the long-term impact and network leverage of such policies provides stronger arguments for their implementation.
+Importantly, overcoming persistent inequality and immobility and increasing productivity can ultimately lead to greater growth of the whole economy and Pareto improvements, and the analysis here should make clear that such policies are far from being zero-sum.

+While we made a number of simplifying assumptions in our model, our conclusions continue to hold in some natural extensions of our model, and we examine several in the appendix.